 A WALK WITHOUT A CAUSE 2: ROXAS BOULEVARD

-The Manila Bay, which has been a tourist spot in previous times, had become a jungle, a dump site and a place for the homeless.
+The Manila Bay, which has been a tourist spot in previous times, had become a jungle, a dump site, and a place for the homeless.
 It’s saddening to see them sleep and bathe in a public area.
 What’s worse is that they get their food in the sea full of trash.
-Why don’t the local government adopt them for a small period of time, feed them, groom and educate them?
-So that they can lift their spirits up again, taste opportunity and maybe they would be able to live normal or better lives.
+Why doesn’t the local government adopt them for a small period of time, feed them, groom them, and educate them?
+So that they can lift their spirits up again, taste opportunities and maybe they would be able to live normal or better lives.

 LET’S START CHANGE

 We began to realize some negative remarks of famous people about our country were really true.
 We shouldn’t be enraged by it but see it as a problem we have to solve.
 A reality that we must accept and create a change for the betterment of us Filipinos.

 It is true that urbanization will bring disorder and a lot of waste but I believe we can do something about it.
 Like, keeping our trash and not throwing it anywhere.
 We can think of small solutions to change ours and the citizens’ views and behaviors.
 I’m not just pointing out to the citizens but I am speaking out to the leaders of the city as well.
 That their leadership is important.
 With their power, they can create a spark of change.
 That they should be creative in solving problems, not just using the same solutions which don’t bring good results.
 I believe that Manila will change for the better someday.
 Yes, it is hard but we should be persistent on the change we want to see.
 As Mahatma Gandhi said, “Be the change you want to see in this world.”.
 Only us as a citizen of the Philippines can bring a positive change to our country.

 We ended our walk with donuts and a cup of coffee.
 Got disappointed of what Manila has become but we were still hopeful that it will have a positive change someday.
 We thought of possible solutions and hoped to start it soon.